-IRI is conducts regular security testing of its software delivered to external sites which rely on the execution of CoSort and related spin-offs compatible with the CoSort SortCL data manipulation program (e.g., IRI FieldShield, Voracity, RowGen, and NextForm).
-In most cases, IRI ships the IRI CoSort Command Line Interface CLI) in the \$COSORT_HOME/bin and /lib directories on Linux and Windows.
+IRI conducts regular security testing of its software delivered to external sites which rely on the execution of CoSort and the CoSort SortCL data manipulation program.
+In most cases, IRI ships the IRI CoSort Command Line Interface (CLI) in the \$COSORT_HOME/bin and /lib directories on Linux and Windows.